Terracons/alx-low_level_programming/0x18-dynamic_libraries/README.md

-This is README of dynamic library
+This is README of dynamic library.